Royal College of Obstetricians and Gynaecologists

 The Royal College of Obstetricians and Gynaecologists (RCOG) is a professional association based in London, United Kingdom.
 Its members, including people with and without medical degrees, work in the field of obstetrics and gynaecology, that is, pregnancy, childbirth, and female sexual and reproductive health.
 The college has over 16,000 members in over 100 countries with nearly 50% of those residing outside the British Isles.
-Her Royal Highness the Princess of Wales became the RCOG's patron in 2018.
+Catherine, Princess of Wales became the RCOG's patron in 2018.

 The college's primary object is given as "The encouragement of the study and the advancement of the science and practice of obstetrics and gynaecology", although its governing documents impose no specific restrictions on its operation.
 Its present offices are based in London Bridge.
 Previously, the offices were located near Regent's Park in Central London.

 History

 The British College of Obstetricians and Gynaecologists was founded in September 1929 by Professor William Blair-Bell and Sir William Fletcher Shaw; this area of surgery having been considered for many decades as "minor" when a component of England's Royal College of Surgeons.
 For the first three years, the office work of the new college was done from 20 St John Street, Manchester.
 In 1932 the office moved to 58 Queen Anne Street, London.
 The building was officially opened by the college's royal patron, the Duchess of York, on 5 December 1932.

 The organisation was granted a royal charter on 21 March 1947.
 With continuing expansion of the college activities, it had outgrown the Queen Anne Street premises and a decision was made in 1952 to move to larger premises.

 The college moved to 27 Sussex Place, Regent's Park, on Crown Estate land, in July 1960.
 The new building was formally opened by Queen Elizabeth II, on 13 July 1960.
 In 2018, the Duchess of Cambridge became the college's royal patron.

 In 2019, the college moved to new premises: 10–18 Union St, London, SE1 1SZ.